WPXD-TV: Pax, i, and Ion

 Paxson Communications Corporation, the predecessor to Ion Media, acquired WBSX-TV from Blackstar for $35 million in 1997.
 Paxson owned Infomall TV, an all-infomercial television network.
 To acquire WBSX-TV, Paxson had to sell an overlapping station in Battle Creek, WJUE-TV.
 As Paxson converted its Infomall TV stations to the new Pax network on August 31, 1998, the station changed its call sign to WPXD-TV.
 It also began operating a translator in St. Clair Shores, Michigan, to reach areas of Metro Detroit unserved by the main Ann Arbor signal.
 (Note: This translator, W48AV, was donated to the Daystar Television Network in 2014.)

 In 2001, Paxson Communications entered into a joint sales agreement with Post-Newsweek Stations, owner of Detroit NBC affiliate WDIV-TV.
 Under the deal, which also covered two other markets, WDIV sold advertising for WPXD and offered the station replays of its newscasts.
 After changing its name from Pax to i: Independent Television in 2005, the network became known as Ion Television in 2007.

 WPXD was one of two Detroit-market stations, along with WMYD, to terminate analog broadcasting on the original digital transition date of February 17, 2009.
 The station was assigned channel 31 for post-transition operations.

 During October 2008, the FCC accepted WPXD-TV's petition to move its digital signal to channel 19, broadcasting at 1,000 kW from the Southfield transmitter tower used by WKBD-TV (channel 50) and vastly increasing its coverage in Metro Detroit and Windsor.
 However, on March 20, 2009, the FCC and the Canadian Radio-television and Telecommunications Commission (CRTC) denied the application to move the channel 19 allocation from Ann Arbor to Detroit and to move its transmitter to Southfield, in order to protect a transmitter in London, Ontario, which also broadcast on channel 19.
 After this, WPXD-TV requested to use channel 50.
 It moved to Southfield on the new channel in July 2012.

 The E. W. Scripps Company acquired Ion Media for $2.65 billion in 2020.
 As it already owned WXYZ-TV and WMYD in the Detroit market, it could not keep WPXD-TV.
 Twenty-three stations in such positions were sold to Inyo Broadcast Holdings in a transaction that closed at the start of 2021.

+Scripps announced its repurchase of all Inyo stations on February 26, 2026.